deemp/flakes/README.md

   Done!
   ```

-- When you open the newly created file, `./Modules/B.hs`, and hover over a term, you should see Haskell Language Server load and show info.
+- When you open the newly created file, `./Modules/B/Main.hs`, and hover over a term, you should see Haskell Language Server load and show info.

 - To run an executable for `B` - look up its name in [package.yaml](./package.yaml)
   ```sh
   stack run B
   ```

+- Now, you can add other modules into `./Modules/B` and import into `./Modules/B/Main.hs`

 - If you'd like, remove `manager` files and expressions from `flake.nix` and init an ordinary Haskell project via [stack new --bare](https://docs.haskellstack.org/en/stable/GUIDE/#the-stack-new-command)